mrmatho/7dt-slides/pages/programming-microbit.md

     - This line imports the Micro:bit library, which allows us to use the Micro:bit's features in our program.
 - Write code to scroll a message on the Micro:bit display.
     - Remember: You can use the `display.scroll()` function to scroll text on the Micro:bit display.
+    - Don't forget to put the text in quotation marks!
 - Test your code on the Micro:bit simulator on the right hand side

-*Note:* The Micro:bit editor suggests code as you type.
+***Note:*** The Micro:bit editor suggests code as you type.
 This is a great way to learn how to use the Micro:bit library and Python syntax (and makes it less likely that you will make a mistake).
 If you see a suggestion that you like, press the `Enter` key to accept it.

+---

+# Running Code on the Micro:bit

+- Once you have written and tested code in the simulator, we can run code on the Micro:bit
+- Because we don't have enough Micro:bits for everyone, we will only use them some of the time
+- To run code on the Micro:bit, plug the USB cable into the Micro:bit and your computer
+- In the Micro:bit editor, click on the `Send to Micro:bit` button
+    - The first time you connect it it will ask to pair with your computer
+    - The Micro:bit will appear as a USB drive on your computer
+- Once it has **flashed** the code it should run automatically